Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: Measurements

-\textit{Real-time KWS performance} – Chameleon matches SotA 93.3\% accuracy on GSC using MFCCs, with the lowest reported real-time end-to-end power (\SI{3.1}{\micro\watt}), the smallest model size (\SI{8.5}{\kilo\byte}) and the highest peak throughput (76.8~GOPS) among end-to-end KWS inference accelerators.
+\textit{Real-time KWS performance} – Chameleon matches SotA 93.3\% accuracy on GSC using MFCCs, with the lowest reported real-time end-to-end power (\SI{3.1}{\micro\watt}) and the highest peak throughput (76.8~GOPS) among end-to-end KWS inference accelerators.
 Compared to Vocell~\cite{vocell}, Chameleon offers 2.5\% higher accuracy with $2\times$ lower power and $600\times$ higher peak GOPS.
 Versus TinyVers~\cite{vikram_tinyvers}, which uses a TCN on a RISC-V SoC with a reconfigurable accelerator, Chameleon matches accuracy with a $3\times$ smaller model, and $64\times$ lower power.
 Tan~\etal~\cite{tan20241_8khz} avoid MFCC pre-processing to infer on raw audio instead: using a fully analog design, they improve raw-audio performance by 5.4 accuracy points at $1.8\times$ lower power, with an estimated $25\times$ higher peak efficiency compared to Chameleon.
 However, it does not perform end-to-end on-chip inference as several key steps of inference computation (\textit{e.g.}, ReLU activation, BN, stride adjustments, max pooling, activation clipping) are carried out off-chip.
+The design by Park~\etal~\cite{park_rebuttal_kws}, on the other hand, does perform end-to-end KWS using the smallest total SRAM footprint across the compared designs of only 5 kB.
+However, the design's real-time power consumption is about 50\% higher at a 0.6\%-point reduction in accuracy compared to Chameleon, while also relying on an embedded MFCC feature extractor for inference, indicating the inability for the neural network to operate directly on the raw data.